durgamdileep/Circuit-Breaker/README.md

 ## 🌊 Cascading Failures

-- When `one service fails` in a microservices architecture, it can `cause other dependent services to fail`.
+- When `one service fails due non-transient failure` in a microservices architecture, it can `cause other dependent services to fail`.
 This is called a cascading failure.

 ### 🔍 Example scenario: